navcoin/NavHub/content/news/2018-12-14-what-is-static-rewards.md

 If implemented - static rewards will mean that NavCoin has ‘fixed’ inflation.
 There will always be roughly 2.1 million NAV added to the network each year, which gives us a yearly inflation rate of 3.3%.

-The benefit of static rewards is that 3.3% is the maximum inflation rate NavCoin will have.
+The benefit of static rewards is that 3.3% is the maximum inflation rate NavCoin will ever have.
 As each year passes, the new coins make up a smaller & smaller amount relative to the total coins over time - effectively decreasing the inflation rate over time.

 ### Will the amount of NAV I receive when staking increase or decrease?